 The careers lead and careers advisor have termly planning meetings to design and agree joint working.

-The Head of sixth form is one of the school's board members and presents feedback from the sixth form working group's projects and the careers programme development at Board meetings.
+The Head of sixth form is one of the school's board members and presents feedback from the sixth form meetings and the careers programme development at Board meetings.